matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 ### `getSuperUserEmail()` <a name="getSuperUserEmail"></a>

-Returns the super user&#039;s email address.
+Returns the super user's email address.

 #### Signature